anthonyxiang1/closeter/README.md

 For shoes:
 weather1 has inputs: all | no rain

-See the csv file attached as an example.
+(See the csv file attached as an example.)

+2. Download files and run closeter.py in terminal